I have a TOTAL PRIVACY & CONFIDENTIALITY policy:

 But you don’t have to pay for everything else when you order your resumé.
-If you’re interested in optional services (cover letters, alternate-target resumés, etc.), you can wait until you’ve seen the approval version of your resumé.
+If you’re interested in optional services (cover letters, alternate-target resumés, etc.), you can wait to pay for these until you’ve seen the approval version of your resumé.
 As long as you order and pay for them when you give me your final approval of the resumé (or earlier), you’ll get them at the same price you would have paid if you ordered along with the resumé.
-(I may require an additional day or two to deliver the added products.)

 PAYPAL PAYMENTS: Be sure to make your payment right away: I can’t start work until I receive notification of payment.
 PayPal sends notification to me as soon as the payment has been made.